 Port Dickson 3D art gallery

-I did discover something else while I was driving around in Port Dickson, exploring.
+I discovered something else while I was driving around in Port Dickson, exploring.

 I seem to be really good at finding precisely the worst attractions for solo travel… and then actually going there!
 Needless to say there are many, many madcap poses that can be thought of, if you are in a place like this with friends!